Inclusive STEM Hackathon

-Unlike several other hackathons, the hackathon does not have any theme which allows the participants to be creative.
-These problems can be related to accessibility or disability, but can also be general day-to-day problems.
-The final projects must be accessible for people with disabilities.
+Unlike several other hackathons, the hackathon does not strictly enforce working on accessibility-related projects.
+The final projects must be accessible for people with disabilities though.
 This requirement ensures that participants understand accessibility hands-on, and can bring it back to their respective organisations.

 Besides coding for 24 Hrs., the hackathon is also a platform for blind participants to network with company representatives (such as HR representatives and hiring managers) to share their interests, aspirations and challenges in the recruitment process or once at job.
 This learning in turn can help companies evaluate their policies and improve them if needed.